Jonathan1366/sport_news_app/README.md

 ## **📜 License**
 MIT License

-🚀 **Developed as part of an academic project for learning and research purposes.**
+🚀 **This project was developed as part of my learning journey in Flutter app development.**